remy/next-http/README.md

 40 PRINT "done"
 ```

+## Installation

+You can save the `httpbank` to your own `/dot` directory, or you can run it from your working directory using a relative path `../httpbank`.

 ## Limits

 - When using a domain name, I've found that `CNAME` records result is `DNS Error` so make sure to use `A` records ideally - you'll see error 2.
 - There's no SSL/TLS support - ensure your host is on *plain* http.
 - Large binary get on cpsect seems to fail (or my ESP is returning the data oddly)
 - CSpect's ESP "emulation" doesn't have an 8-bit mode, so if you're sending or receiving bytes that are in the 8-bit range, i.e. above `$7F` the emulation won't work.
 You can of course attach a real ESP 01 device and
+- Zesarux requires ESP bridging - I've not been able to test this, if you have feedback, please let me know.

 ## Todo